 Federal Ministry of Agriculture and Rural Development

-Nigeria is the largest market in Sub-Saharan Africa both in terms of economic output and demand.
+Nigeria is the largest market in Sub-Saharan Africa, in economic output and demand.
 However, historic strong and consistent GDP growth is now under pressure from external and internal market forces.
-The supply of grain in Nigeria is far in excess of 25m MT demand per annum.
-The silos complexes will be better utilized for efficient grain reserve in post-harvest services.
-Diversification of the economy is critical if Nigeria is to sustain a strong balance of payment position.
-The agricultural sector is considered an engine of growth capable of generating broad-based development outcomes needed for rapid economic transformation.
-The agricultural sector has been central to Nigeria’s poverty reduction and employment generation efforts.
-The major grain crops that contribute to the total crop production are maize, sorghum, millet and rice.
+The supply of grain in Nigeria is far in excess of 25 million MT demand per year.
+The silo complexes will be better utilized for efficient post-harvest grain reserve services.
+Diversification of the economy is critical if Nigeria is to sustain a strong balance of payments position.
+The agriculture sector is considered an engine of growth capable of generating the broad-based development outcomes needed for rapid economic transformation.
+The agriculture sector has been central to Nigeria’s poverty reduction and employment generation efforts.
+The major grain crops that contribute to total crop production are maize, sorghum, millet, and rice.

-The rationale for adopting a PPP model in the operations and maintenance of the Silo facilities is to overcome the following challenges that have adversely impacted on the operations and installed capacity utilization.
-Some of the challenges include: • Inadequate budgetary allocations for facility maintenance • Erratic power supply and non-maintenance of generator sets. • Most of the Silos in operation require repairs, and maintenance. • Absence of environmental management plan to guide the mitigation of environmental impact, e.g., waste disposal at the Silos, health of workers who work with chemicals for preserving grains, and the non-planting of trees around the Silo areas especially in the Northeast region to prevent the effect of cyclone on the facilities. • Absence of competitive market in the grain storage in Nigeria resulting in non-market determined tariff for storage.
+The rationale for adopting a PPP model in the operations and maintenance of the silo facilities is to overcome the following challenges that have adversely affected the operations and installed capacity utilization.
+Some of the challenges include • Inadequate budgetary allocations for facility maintenance • Erratic power supply and non-maintenance of generator sets • Most of the silos in operation require repairs and maintenance • Absence of an environmental management plan to guide the mitigation of environmental impact, for example, waste disposal at the silos, the health of workers who work with chemicals for preserving grains, and the non-planting of trees around the silo areas, especially in the Northeast region, to prevent the effects of cyclone on the facilities • Absence of a competitive market in grain storage in Nigeria, resulting in non-market determined tariffs for storage.

-Stakeholder consultations with Silos concession project were held in the following locations: – Sokoto (NW) – Bauchi (NE) – Minna (NC) – Ibadan (SW) – Enugu (SE) and – Calabar (SS) The objective of stakeholder consultations was to: – Sensitize the host zone/state/town/community on the need for the concession program and accrued benefits; – Get inputs from participants for possible inclusion in Request for Proposal (RfP) for the silo concession; – Synthesize ideas/ opinions as to how to integrate local/farming communities into the concession program ; – Review the adaptability of various models/best practices into local situation as regards the transfer of “ownership” of Government assets located within a specific catchment area.
-The key stakeholder for the silo complex offering these services include grain producers, intermediaries and off takers seeking to improve the consistency of the supply chain and reduce post-harvest losses.
-Stakeholder engagement sessions as well as round table discussions have been conducted to ensure that stakeholders needs and expectations are and will be meet.
+Stakeholder consultations with silos concession project were held in the following locations: Sokoto (NW), Bauchi (NE), Minna (NC), Ibadan (SW), Enugu (SE), and Calabar (SS).
+The objectives of the stakeholder consultations were to: sensitize the host zone/ state/ town/ community on the need for the concession program and accrued benefits; get inputs from participants for possible inclusion in the request for proposals for the silo concession; synthesize ideas/ opinions as to how to integrate local/farming communities into the concession program; and review the adaptability of various models/best practices into local situations for the transfer of “ownership” of government assets located within a specific catchment area.
+The key stakeholders for the silo complex offering these services include grain producers, intermediaries, and off-takers seeking to improve the consistency of the supply chain and reduce post-harvest losses.
+Stakeholder engagement sessions as well as round table discussions have been conducted to ensure that stakeholders' needs and expectations are and will be meet.